munpaola7/RAG-Data-Science-Varsity-/README.md

 2. **Integrate Knowledge Graphs**:
    - Use Knowledge Graphs to improve retrieval.
-   - Query Knowledge Graphs using SPARQL to incorporate structured data into the pipeline.
+   - Query Knowledge Graphs to incorporate structured data into the pipeline.

 3. **Generate Responses**:
    - Use a publicly available LLM to generate responses based on retrieved data.

-   - Support both free and paid models (e.g., OpenAI’s models, Microsoft Phi, or LLaMA).
+4. **Develop a Functional Application**:
+   - Build a system capable of taking a query as input, retrieving relevant information, and generating accurate, contextually rich responses.

+5. **Evaluate and Optimize**:
+   - Assess response accuracy, relevance, and quality.
+   - Refine the retriever and generator components for optimal performance.

 ---